wunderwuzzi23/blog/content/posts/2020/cookies-on-firefox.md

 ## Remote Debugging Command & Control UI

-The cool thing is that Firefox comes with a built-in UI for handling multiple remote browser connections.
+The cool thing is that Firefox comes with a built-in UI for debugging multiple remote browser connections.
 One can choose and switch between them:

  ![Connecting to multiple debug servers](/blog/images/2020/firefox.debug.connect.multiple.png)